Mining in New Zealand: History

+The first coal mine in New Zealand was opened at Saddle Hill near Dunedin in 1849.

 Iron made from Taranaki ironsand was displayed at The Great Exhibition, London in 1851.

 In 1865, the Alpha well was drilled near Mikotahi at New Plymouth.
 This was the first oil well in what is now the Commonwealth and one of the first in the world.
 A petroleum industry developed at Moturoa, including producing wells and refineries.
 The last refinery there was closed in 1972.

-In 1914, at the time of the Huntly disaster, New Zealand's focus had been offshore as war was gathering steam.
-The government of the day acknowledging the importance of coal mining to the country's economic and social structure, declared it to be an essential industry.
-In the latter part of 1915, coal miners were specifically discouraged to sign up to the war effort.
+In 1914, at the time of the Huntly disaster, New Zealand's focus had been offshore as World War 1 was gathering steam.
+The government of the day, acknowledging the importance of coal mining to the country's economic and social structure, declared it to be an essential industry.
+In the latter part of 1915, coal miners were specifically discouraged from signing up to the war effort.
 When conscription was introduced the following year, coal miners were discouraged from enlisting if called up.